102.1. Get started with TAP#

 A "synchronous" query is when the search is executed and the results are retrieved at the same time, and no other cells can be run while the search is executing.

-, which will retrieve all columns, are only appropriate for schemas or tables with very few (<20) columns.
-Queries that return data should specify which of the tens to thousands of columns are necessary to return.
+Queries that use SELECT *, which will retrieve all columns, are only appropriate for schemas (this section) or tables with very few (<20) columns.

-3.2.
+3.3.
 List all schemas¶

-Pass a query for the TAP schemas to the TAP service, and store the results in results
+Pass a query for the TAP schemas to the TAP service, and store the results in results.

 results = service.search('SELECT * FROM tap_schema.schemas')